FilipeAlberoPomar/jira-metrics/README.md

 - **holidays:** dates to exclude
 - **jql_done:** is the Jira query that will retrieve your tickets

+_Bonus: this file can be used to generate metrics for multiple teams.
+In the "teams" element, you can copy and paste the {...} snippet having one per team.
+And separate each block of {} with a comma._

 # Execution

 Now you have to execute the script.